Rethinking Visual Autoregressive Sampling with Information-Grounding Guidance: Introduction

 Regardless of modelling approaches, the sampling process of generative models relies heavily on various guidance techniques \citep{kynkaanniemi_applying_2024, hong_improving_2023, ho_classifier-free_2022, dinh_pixelasparam_2023, dinh_rethinking_2023, dinh_representative_2024, karras_guiding_2024}.
 In diffusion-based models, guidance is widely utilised to improve image fidelity at the expense of sample diversity, typically by modulating the denoising trajectory with additional conditioning signals.
 This mechanism has proven effective in improving visual quality and semantic alignment, particularly in class-conditioned generation tasks.
 Inspired by the efficacy of diffusion-based guidance, some techniques have been adopted for SwAR modelling.
 Most notably, \cite{tian_visual_2024} employed classifier-free guidance \citep{ho_classifier-free_2022} on token predictions (instead of noise and score predictions in diffusion models).
 Nevertheless, despite impressive empirical results, AR-based guidance is considerably less understood compared to its diffusion-based counterpart.
 This gap is especially prominent given the fundamental differences between diffusion and AR models.

 In light of this, this work is dedicated to investigating the behaviour of AR-based guidance, with a focus on SwAR modelling.
 In particular, our analysis reveals that guidance in SwAR models is often misaligned, in stark contrast to guidance in diffusion models.
-From this key insight, we propose $\methodname$ (\textbf{I}nformation-\textbf{G}rounding Guidance), a novel guidance scheme designed to accentuate this behaviour, which we posit improves the overall sampling quality of SwAR models.
+From this key insight, we propose $\methodname$ (\textbf{I}nformation-\textbf{G}rounding \textbf{G}uidance), a novel guidance scheme designed to accentuate this behaviour, which we posit improves the overall sampling quality of SwAR models.
 In particular, $\methodname$ infers the semantical importance of each token from its surrounding context and applies guidance accordingly.
 To the best of our knowledge, it is the first method specifically designed for SwAR modelling.
 We evaluate $\methodname$ on various generative tasks.
-Experimental results consistently surpasses state-of-the-art (SOTA) performances, thereby validating both our hypothesis and the efficacy of our method.

-Our contributions in this paper are summarised as follows: \textbf{(1)} Present a technical analysis on the dynamics of guidance in diffusion and SwAR modelling, where it was found that guidance tends to be misaligned in the latter. \textbf{(2)} Propose $\methodname$, a novel technique that adaptively concentrates guidance on semantically important tokens, and \textbf{(3)} Demonstrate the effectiveness of $\methodname$ through extensive experiments on class-conditioned generation and text-to-image generation.
+The results of these experiments consistently demonstrate improvements over baselines, thereby validating both our hypothesis and the efficacy of our method.
+Our contributions in this paper are: \begin{enumerate} \item Present a technical analysis on the dynamics of guidance in diffusion and SwAR models, revealing that guidance tends to be semantically misaligned in the latter. \item Propose $\methodname$, a novel technique that adaptively concentrates guidance on semantically important tokens. \item Demonstrate the effectiveness of $\methodname$ through extensive experiments on class-conditioned generation and text-to-image generation. \end{enumerate}

-\section{Related work}
+\section{Related Work}

 \textbf{Diffusion models.} Concurrent to the development of AR-based generative models, denoising diffusion models have been receiving much attention for its impressive image generation capability \citep{rombach_high-resolution_2022, peebles_scalable_2023, karras_analyzing_2024}.
 At its core, diffusion-based models learn how to make progressive denoising steps that transform pure noise into the target image.
 To enhance the quality of the generated samples at the trade-off of diversity, diffusion models rely on guidance methods (see below).